jollyjerr/knowledge/business/ui-ux.md

 The medium shapes the experience

-UI - how it looks, surface and visual identity (design driven) / (tangable)
+UI - how it looks, surface and visual identity (design driven) / (tangible)

 UX - how it feels, content engagement (user driven) / (propositional)